What should I do if I think I have been misclassified as an independent contractor?

 How do I apply for unemployment insurance, disability insurance, or paid family leave?

 Does AB 5 and the ABC Test determine employee or independent contractor status for all occupations in California?

-No. While the ABC test is the applicable test for most workers, for some jobs and industries Labor Code section 2750.3 applies the Borello multifactor test, described above.
+No. While the ABC test is the applicable test for most workers, for some jobs and industries Labor Code section 2775 et seq. apply the Borello multifactor test, described above.
 For some occupations, the Borello test applies without further requirements.
 However, for other occupations and industries, the Borello test applies instead of the ABC test only after the hiring entity satisfies other requirements first.
 Finally, for certain real estate licensees and repossession agencies, standards under the California Business and Professions Code will continue to apply.

-Occupations where the Borello test applies instead of the ABC test under Labor Code section 2750.3:
+Occupations where the Borello test applies instead of the ABC test under Labor Code sections 2775 et seq.:

 - Certain licensed physicians, surgeons, dentists, podiatrists, psychologists, or veterinarians

-- Certain licensed attorneys, architects, engineers, private investigators and accountants
+- Certain licensed attorneys, architects, landscape architects, engineers, private investigators and accountants

 - Certain registered securities broker-dealers or investment advisers or their agents and representatives